EmojiDiff: Advanced Facial Expression Control with High Identity Preservation in Portrait Generation: Methodology

 \textbf{Why can IDI keep the expression unchanged while changing the image's identity?} On one hand, as our insights at the beginning of Sec. \ref{dis:IDI}, E-Adapter trained with the same identity data exhibits superior expression transfer capability, since the model tends to replicate the appearance and texture of the reference image.
-Additionally, the expression branch of the Base E-Adapter has been overfitted to all expression images by training.
+Additionally, the expression branch of the Base E-Adapter has been overfit to all expression images by training.
 Consequently, IDI can effortlessly transmit the expression into the restruct images.
 On the other hand, the ID branch possesses certain identity control capabilities.
-The key is that the identity of the generated image does not need to match the input ID condition precisely; it simply needs to differ from that of the expression condition.
 By reusing the ID branch, we inject high-level semantic features of randomized portraits (\eg, gender, hairstyle, and face shape) into the restruct images.
+Notably, the identity of the generated image does not need to match the input ID condition precisely; it simply needs to differ from that of the expression condition.
 Moreover, the FaceFusion operation further alters the low-level facial textures, ensuring that the identity of the faceswap image is entirely distinct from the input.